 Gibson sprays their sunburst colours very similar to Fender.
 It's all done with toners and shaders.
 Their early red faded like crazy and created a line of very rare 58-60 bursts that could be worth more than your house.
 There is also the ever popular tobacco burst, and the newer blueberry burst.
 You can use our dye stain to colour the top of your maple cap to your liking or use our yellow toner that comes in aerosol.
 Make sure you tape off any part you don't want colour on.
 You'll probably end up having to scrape your binding with a razor blade...
 But that is better than overspray everywhere.
 Remember once you apply one colour always spray a light coat of clear lacquer over it to lock in the colour and make your work easier.

-Toners are not lacquers.
+Toners/shaders are not lacquers.
 In fact most toners or shaders have little to no lacquer in them.
 They are not made to build lacquer up.
-They are very light and thin and are meant to burn into your sealed guitar body and flash of fairly quickly leaving the colour behind.
+They are meant tonadd colour.
+They are very light and thin and are meant to burn into your sealed guitar body or clear lacquer and flash off fairly quickly leaving the colour behind.
 If you do burst with a nitrocellulose lacquer you run the risk of have large speckles in your finish.
 When using our toners, spray them lightly.
 You can always add more colour, but you can't take it away.
 Overdoing it will result in a run.
 You should NOT use the same settings on your spray gun for bursting as a solid colour or top coat.
 Many people make this mistake.
 Dial in less product and a finer pattern with less air.
 You can also use an Air Brush gun or a smaller 1.0 Tip gun set properly.

 Our toners are matched to actual instruments from Fender and Gibson.
 We used a 1958 Stratocaster to dial in the colours from Fender.
 We used various Gibson Les Pauls to replicate the Dark Tobacco Burst and Cherry Bursts.